-The best beaches in Northern Ireland are situated by picturesque conservation villages, Neighborhoods of Outstanding Natural Beauty and ancient sand dune systems.
+The best beaches in Northern Ireland are situated by picturesque conservation villages, Areas of Outstanding Natural Beauty and ancient sand dune systems.
 Wildlife watchers can look out for rare flora and marine creatures like puffins, dolphins and even orcas.
 Families can sunbathe on award-winning sandy stretches while surfers take to the ocean.
 If you’re a history buff, you’ll love exploring castle ruins and historic religious monuments.

 Whether you want to learn about the local culture, marvel at some of the best natural views in the UK or enjoy water sports ranging from jet skiing to kite surfing, there’s a beach in Northern Ireland for you.

-- 1
+• 1

 West Strand Beach